caseyyoungflesh/Pheno_sensitivity/README.md

 # Youngflesh_et_al_XXXX_XXXX

-Code for Youngflesh et al. *Submitted.*
+Code for Youngflesh et al. *In Review*.

 This repository contains code to model bird arrival as a function of green-up and green-up as a function of time.
 The companion repository, which contains code to quantify bird arrival can be found [here](https://github.com/phenomismatch/Bird_Phenology).